RyanEliopoulos/cs454_assignment4/README.md

 - !#quit

 The default mode is "and".
 The default date ranges go from 2005 to 2030 just so the encompass all possible values.
+User input is taken to be a standard query in the absence of the escape sequence.
+The results will be printed to screen.